Using a Power Plant Simulator to Enhance Human Factors Engineering Research

 Today’s nuclear power industry is keen on collaboration.
 We count on government, university, and privately funded research to continually study how new technology and design affect safe, reliable operations and plant performance.

-As the largest source of zero carbon energy and with its ability to provide on-demand baseload power, the nuclear industry is receiving more recognition and funding for research and development activities.
+The nuclear industry is the largest source of zero-carbon energy.
+With its ability to provide on-demand baseload power, it is receiving more recognition and funding for research and development activities.
 The U.S. Department of Energy recently launched the GAIN (Gateway for Accelerated Innovation in Nuclear) initiative with an initial investment of $82 million and plans to invest more with the goal of advancing nuclear technology.
-Programs such as GAIN are designed to help the nuclear community conduct research, development and demonstration (RD&D) with the goal of reducing the risk of commercial deployment of new technologies and the time to bring them to market.
+Programs such as GAIN are designed to help the nuclear community conduct research, development and demonstration (RD&D).
+The goal is to reduce the risk of commercial deployment of new technologies and the time to bring them to market.

-While research institutes have long been performing human factors research with pen and paper algorithms, a growing number of forward-thinking organizations have begun to utilize simulation as part of a complete human factors engineering (HFE) study.
-With the simulator serving as a “Virtual Plant”, researchers are provided with a dynamic platform that enables them to test theories and develop tangible, validated results in a true-to-life environment.
+For a long time, research institutes have been performing human-factors research with pen and paper algorithms.
+Recently, a growing number of forward-thinking organizations have begun to utilize simulation as part of a complete human factors engineering (HFE) study.
+With the simulator serving as a “Virtual Plant”, researchers are provided with a dynamic platform.
+This enables them to test theories and develop tangible, validated results in a true-to-life environment.

 Why do we need to study human factors engineering (HFE)?

 Other human factors engineering benefits exist in the form of testing performance efficiency with conventional versus innovative display features.
-Utilizing HFE findings, plants can increase efficiency which is in line with our industry’s strategic plan of Delivering the Nuclear Promise, an industry-wide initiative to ensure the commercial viability of nuclear power by increasing efficiency.
+Utilizing HFE findings, plants can increase efficiency in line with our industry’s strategic plan of Delivering the Nuclear Promise.
+This is an industry-wide initiative to ensure the commercial viability of nuclear power by increasing efficiency.

-Finally, while the nuclear industry is undergoing a renaissance of new reactor technology and design innovations, we are still responding to lessons learned from the Fukushima event.
+While the nuclear industry is undergoing a renaissance of new reactor technology and design innovations, we are still responding to lessons learned from the Fukushima event.
 Determining better ways to train and prepare operators for beyond design basis events is a high priority.
-Human factors engineering studies are being performed to determine how and why operators take the actions that they do and what changes can be made to the control displays, which would enable operators to make more effective decisions, faster.
+Human factors engineering studies are being performed to determine how and why operators take the actions that they do and what changes can be made to the control displays.
+These changes would enable operators to make more effective decisions, faster.

 Data is a researcher’s friend.
-However, the simulator’s ability to run an unlimited number of scenarios as many times as is required can collect a seemingly insurmountable amount of data to wade through.
+However, the simulator’s ability to run an unlimited number of scenarios, as many times as required, can collect a seemingly insurmountable amount of data to wade through.
 Here’s a tip from a seasoned HFE expert, “Start with simple, observable phenomena, and then gradually increase the types of measures as warranted by the study.”

 The goal of human factors engineering studies is to optimize human and overall system performance through better situational awareness.
 A full-scope simulator provides a safe, reliable environment to carry out HFE studies.
 By performing, revising and further testing experiments on a fully operational nuclear power plant simulator, researchers can be confident that their results are valid in the real world.